tlahitte/karamove_texture_drawing/README.md

 1. **Save Your Blender Project**:

    - Ensure your Blender project is saved.
-The addon stores data within the project directory.
+The addon stores data within the project directory in a JSON file
+   - Default project provided with the addon should come with a JSON file to automatically load the correct set of texture

 2. **Access the Addon Panel**: